Reeperbahn: The Beatles

-Popular culture
+In popular culture

 The popular 1944 movie Große Freiheit Nr.
 7 tells the story of a singer (played by Hans Albers) who works in a Reeperbahn club and falls in love with a girl played by Ilse Werner.
 Hans Albers and Heinz Rühmann played in the 1954 movie Auf der Reeperbahn nachts um halb eins (On the Reeperbahn at Half Past Midnight, after a song of the same name sung by Albers in the 1944 film).

-In 1958, Trinidadian calypso artiste, Lord Invader recorded a track titled "My Experience On The Reeperbahn".
-It recalls a time when he was conned by a transvestite.
-"You cannot tell a man from a woman.
-I was a man dancing hand in hand with a man dressed as woman on the Reeperbahn".
 "Reeperbahn" is a 1978 song by Udo Lindenberg, to the tune of Penny Lane, lamenting the decay of the entertainment there.

 In the 1965 film Ship of Fools, Jose Ferrer and Christiane Schmidtmer sang "Heute Abend Geh'n Wir Bummeln Auf Der Reeperbahn" ("Tonight We Will Go Strolling on The Reeperbahn").

 The Police song "Low Life" is about the Reeperbahn.

 Randy Pie's 1975 song "Kitsch" is about a curiosity shop on the Reeperbahn – the group hailed from Hamburg.